zyfra/ebonite/docs/readme.rst

 * Build
 * Runtime

-Ebonite is meant to be customizable, and every module has it's own abstractions one can implement.
+Ebonite was meant to be customizable, and every module has it's own abstractions one can implement.